How Dividends Change the Game for This Dow Stock

 The wealth-building power of compound interest will never cease to amaze me.

-It's a story of patience and attention to detail, where small differences in short timescales add up to massive divergence over decades.
+It's a story of patience and attention to detail, where small differences in the short term add up to massive divergence over decades.
 In the end, the biggest winners don't always deliver the fattest share-price returns.

 The article How Dividends Change the Game for This Dow Stock originally appeared on Fool.com.Fool contributor Anders Bylund holds no position in any company mentioned.
-Check out Anders' bio and holdings or follow him on Twitter and Google+.
-Motley Fool newsletter services have recommended buying shares of Procter & Gamble and Coca-Cola.
+Check out Anders' bio and holdings, or follow him on Twitter and Google+.
+Motley Fool newsletter services have recommended buying shares of Home Depot.
+Motley Fool newsletter services have recommended writing covered calls on Lowe's.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.